Editorial Policies

 Publication Ethics and Publication Malpractice Statement

-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in our journals, including the authors, the editors, the peer-reviewers and the publisher (Alma Ata University Press).
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+This statement clarifies the ethical behaviour of all parties involved in publishing an article in our journals, including the authors, the editors, the peer-reviewers, and the publisher (Alma Ata University Press).
+This statement is based on COPE's Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Pharmaciana Journal is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
+The publication of an article in a peer-reviewed Pharmaciana Journal is an essential building block in developing a coherent and respected knowledge network.
+It directly reflects the quality of the authors' work and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.
-Alma Ata University Press (AAU Press) as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.
+Alma Ata University Press (AAU Press), as the publisher of this Journal, takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the AAU Press, and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, the AAU Press and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

 Publication decisions

-The editors of Pahrmaciana are responsible for deciding which of the articles submitted to the journal should be published.
+The editors of Pahrmaciana are responsible for deciding which of the articles submitted to the Journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editors may confer with other editors or reviewers in making this decision.
+The editors may be guided by the policies of the Journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
+The editors may confer with other editors or reviewers when making this decision.

 Fair play